jeffspence/jeffspence.github.io/people.md

 Experience in statistical genetics, machine learning, or population genetics is a plus.

-Email Jeff a copy of your cv to chat about openings.
+Email Jeff a copy of your CV to chat about openings.